 To console him, I let him buy a couple of sachets of recovery hot chocolate.

-After we left the tri expo, we went to visit Stu’s parents with an ulterior motive in mind… members of Southampton Tri Club are expected to bring a pull buoy, fins and hand paddles to every swimming session.
-Stu and I had added these to our amazon wish lists, but realised that we need them now.
+After we left the tri expo, we went to visit Stu’s parents with an ulterior motive in mind.
+Members of Southampton Tri Club have to bring a pull buoy, fins and hand paddles to every swimming session.
+Stu and I had added these to our Amazon wish lists but realised that we need them now.
 Unfortunately, Stu’s mum had already done her Christmas shopping, so we collected our presents early – thank you, Brian and Sally!

 Gosport Half Marathon

-I was also lured in by SportPursuit… it’s such an evil website, as it knows just how to suck me in.
-I wanted to get a pair of plain black shorts and ended up ordering a pair of black shorts, a Pearl Izumi jersey and a pearl Izumi winter jacket for cycling.
+I was also lured in by SportPursuit.
+It’s such an evil website, as it knows just how to suck me in.
+I just wanted to get a pair of plain black shorts.
+However, I ended up ordering a pair of black shorts, a Pearl Izumi jersey and a Pearl Izumi winter jacket for cycling.

 I think these goodies should arrive just before Christmas 😀